Memory service

 - Support for life story work

-- Appointments with Dementia Advisors who can provide information, support and help plan for the future
+- Appointments with Dementia Advisors who can provide information, and help you plan for the future

 - Educational programmes for your family and carers

-If you’re concerned about your memory or thinking skills, please make an appointment to see your GP first.
-They’ll be able to rule out other conditions and carry out their own assessment before referring you into our service.
+If you’re concerned about your memory or thinking skills, please speak to your GP first.

 Call 0300 365 2000